Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Introduction

+Via a small set of experiments, we demonstrate that these are not only asymptotic differences.
+Compared to the standard GSEMO, we observe roughly a factor-$5$ speed-up with heavy-tailed mutation and a factor-$10$ speed-up with our stagnation-detection GSEMO, and this already for jump size~$k=4$ and problem sizes $n$ between $10$ and $50$.

+{We note that this work is an extended version of the 7-page (excluding acknowledgments and references) preliminary paper~\cite{DoerrZ21aaai} and differs in the following ways.
+We estimate the leading constant of the asymptotic upper bound of the runtime of the GSEMO with heavy-tailed mutation for not too large jump size, which has not been shown in our preliminary version, and also not been shown before for the theoretical works with the heavy-tailed mutation.
+Besides, this version adds a formal discussion on the multimodality in multiobjective problems in Section~\ref{sec:previous}, and contains all mathematical proofs that had to be omitted in~\cite{DoerrZ21aaai} for reasons of space.}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:basic} introduces the basic definitions that will be used and Section~\ref{sec:relatedWorks} discusses the relevant previous works.
+Section~\ref{sec:basic} introduces the basic definitions that will be used throughout this work.
+In Section~\ref{sec:previous}, we discuss the relevant previous works.
 The $\ojzj_{n,k}$ function class is defined in Section~\ref{sec:ojzj}.
 Our mathematical runtime analyses are presented in Sections~\ref{sec:semo} to~\ref{sec:sdgsemo}.
 Section~\ref{sec:exp} shows our experimental results.
 A conclusion is given in Section~\ref{sec:con}.